Denbigh, Milton Keynes: Denbigh North

 This district, next to the junction of the A5 with the A421, includes the 30,500 all-seater Stadium MK for Milton Keynes Dons F.C. as well as a hotel and retail outlets.

-The football stadium opened in July 2007 and was ready for the start of the 2007/08 season.
-An indoor basketball arena for the then Milton Keynes Lions basketball team was planned as part of the stadium complex but as of mid-2014 has yet to materialise.
+The football stadium hosted its first match in July 2007. and was ready for the start of the 2007/08 season.
+It was formally opened on 29 November 2007 by Queen Elizabeth II.
+A plan to use a space beside the stadium as an arena for professional basketball fell through but, in September 2018, Marshall Amplification announced a naming agreement with Arena MK (at Stadium MK) to use the space for music events and rename it as the Marshall Arena.

-The major retailers are an Asda supercentre and IKEA superstore, with smaller shops in the MK1 Shopping Park.
+Major retailers include an Asda supercentre and IKEA superstore, with smaller shops in the MK1 Shopping Park.
 The superstores were open for business by the end of 2005.

-The first units of the MK1 Shopping Park, constructed later of the Asda and IKEA development, include a McDonald's and KFC on the Saxon Street side of the stadium, with a DW Sports Fitness centre on the Grafton Street side of the stadium.
+The first units of the MK1 Shopping Park, constructed after the Asda and IKEA development, include a McDonald's and KFC on the Saxon Street side of the stadium, with a DW Sports Fitness centre on the Grafton Street side of the stadium.

-The main retail centre of the MK1 Shopping Park opened in December 2012, which comprises Marks and Spencer, Outfit (previously BHS), H&M, New Look, Next, Primark and River Island which opened sites in the shopping park.
+The main retail centre of the MK1 Shopping Park opened in December 2012, which comprises Marks & Spencer, Outfit (previously BHS), H&M, New Look, Next, Primark and River Island which opened sites in the shopping park.
 The latter was developed adjacent to Stadium MK by InterMK and The Crown Estate.
 InterMK is owned by Pete Winkelman, chairman of the MK Dons.

 The development also includes a newer leisure facility and cinema complex directly behind the stadium, comprising an Odeon IMAX Cinema, Nandos, Bella Italia, TGI Fridays, Prezzo and Frankie and Benny's which opened in late February/early March 2015.

 The MK1 Shopping Park expanded once again, constructing a new five-unit development in the space between the original shopping park and the newer cinema complex.
 This comprises, at its opening, a JD Sports, Carphone Warehouse and Card Factory.
 This opened in early December 2017.

 The hotel is a DoubleTree by Hilton Worldwide, part of the stadium complex.

 The development is on the former site of 'Denbigh Sports Ground' and 'Denbigh North Leisure', an entertainment complex which was home to the Sanctuary Music Arena.